How Counterfeit Beverages Affect Your Brand

 Beverage manufacturers face many challenges from sourcing ingredients to shipping disruptions.
 Counterfeit products should not be one of them.
 With the application of track and trace technology, companies have better visibility into their supply chain from origin to destination.
 For example, Russia recently updated their automated information system (EGAIS) to not only track manufacturing and wholesale of alcohol, but the distribution and retail sectors.
 Even consumers have access to a mobile app they can use to scan the barcode.
 Ultimately, the data provides peace of mind that the beverages made, shipped, and delivered are the true products.
 Track and trace is protection for the bottom line and brand.

-For more information on this technology, please visit our Track & Trace page here.
+For more information on this technology, please visit our TRACK & TRACE PAGE or DOWNLOAD OUR GUIDE.